kosshi-net/voxplat/README.md

 ## Building
 CMAKE Required.

-For libraries, either consult CMakeFiles.txt and download them all one by one, or you can download the following zip file with a copy of the libraries used (make sure contents are in ``./ext/``). https://kosshi.net/u/voxplat-0-7-libraries.zip
+For libraries, either consult CMakeLists.txt and download them all one by one, or you can download the following zip file with a copy of the libraries used (make sure contents are in ``./ext/``). https://kosshi.net/u/voxplat-0-7-libraries.zip